rust-lang/book/src/ownership.md

 For types that do not have any kind of complex storage requirements, like integers, typing `clone()` is busy work.
 There’s no reason we would ever want to prevent `x` from being valid here, as there’s no situation in which it’s incorrect.
-In other words, a call to `clone()` would do nothing special over copying the data directly.
+In other words, there’s no difference between deep and shallow copying here, so calling `clone()` wouldn’t do anything differently from the usual shallow copying.

 Rust has a special annotation that you can place on types, called `Copy`.
 If a type is `Copy`, an older binding is still usable after assignment.
 Integers